atomo15/tsfqx-cmp_sc4990sp21/README.md

 ### Motivations:
-- In order to Control the Spots without using the main controller, this project is a prototype of creating a controller using the keyboard to control spots, future works, this project might be adapted to ios or android os in the future to make more mobility to control the spots.
+- Nowadays people keep the smart phone with them all the time, In order to Control the Spots without using the main controller, this project is a prototype of creating a controller using the keyboard to control spots, future works, this project might be adapted to ios or android os in the future to make more mobility to control the spots and can carry your controller with them all the time, easy to charge controller.

 ### Objectives: